inmanta/inmanta-core/docs/reference/index.rst

 Welcome to the Inmanta reference guide!

 Here we explain all the features and options of Inmanta.
-If you're just looking to get started with Inmanta, please check out the :doc:`quickstart` guide.
+If you're just looking to get started with Inmanta, please check out the :doc:`../quickstart` guide.

 .. toctree::